 - (1314) The Internet is of major importance with regard to the provision of information to patients and its importance is increasing.
 The Internet allows almost unlimited access to information disregarding national boundaries.
 Registered websites for objective and non-promotional information are therefore necessary and Sspecific rules on the monitoring of those websites should be established to take account of the cross-border nature of information provided over the Internet and to allow cooperation between the Member States. - (1415) Monitoring of information on prescription-only medicinal products should ensure that marketing authorisation holders only disseminate make available information which is in compliance with Directive 2001/83/EC.
-Member States should adopt rules establishing effective monitoring mechanisms and allowing effective enforcement in cases of noncompliance.
+Member States should adopt rules establishing effective monitoring mechanisms and allowing effective enforcement in cases of non-compliance.
 Monitoring should be based on the control of information prior to its dissemination being made available, unless the substance of the information has already been agreed by the competent authorities in the course of the marketing authorisation procedures, as it is the case for the summary of the product characteristics, labelling and package leaflet, and the publicly accessible version of the assessment report or any updated versions of these documents. or if there is a different mechanism in place to ensure an equivalent level of adequate and effective monitoring. - (4516) This Directive enhances compliance with fundamental rights and is fully in line with the principles recognised by the Charter of Fundamental Rights of the European Union, in particular Article 11 thereof.
 In this regard, this Directive does not in any way prevent Member States from applying their constitutional rules relating to freedom of the press and freedom of expression in the media. - (17) As this Directive introduces for the first time harmonised rules on the provision of information on medicinal products subject to medical prescription to the general public, the Commission should assess its operation and the necessity for a review five years after its entry into force.
-Provision should also be made for the drawing up of guidelines by the Commission based on Member States' experience, in cooperation with stakeholders, in the monitoring of information. - (18) Recent pharmacovigilance events in the Union have shown the need for an automatic procedure at Union level in the cases of specific safety issues to ensure that a matter is assessed and addressed in all Member States where the medicinal product is authorised.
-The scope of different Union procedures concerning nationally authorised products should be clarified. - (19) In addition, voluntary action by the marketing authorisation holder should not lead to a situation where concerns related to benefits-risks of a medicinal product authorised in the Union are not properly addressed in all Member States.
-Therefore, provisions should be made for the marketing authorisation holder to inform competent authorities of the reasons for the withdrawal of a medicinal product, for interrupting the placing on the market of a medicinal product, for requests for revoking a marketing authorisation, or for not renewing a marketing authorisation. - (20) In order to clarify the information allowed, the power to adopt acts in accordance with Article 290 of the Treaty on the Functionning of the European Union should be delegated to the Commission.
+Provision should also be made for the drawing up of guidelines by the Commission based on Member States' experience, in cooperation with stakeholders, in the monitoring of information. - (18) In order to clarify the information allowed, the power to adopt acts in accordance with Article 290 of the Treaty on the Functioning of the European Union should be delegated to the Commission.
 The Commission, when preparing and drawing-up delegated acts, should ensure a simultaneous, timely and appropriate transmission of relevant documents to the European Parliament and the Council.